Interior architect

 The non-resident applicant:

-- must provide the General Directorate for Small and Medium-Sized Enterprises with a certificate from the competent authority in their country of origin attesting access to the profession.
+• must provide a certificate from the competent authority in their country of origin attesting access to the profession.

 Documents attesting to professional integrity